10-Minute Chickpea Salad Wraps (Easy To Make + High Protein)

 - To make these wraps without a food processor, mash the chickpeas using a potato masher or a fork and then chop the other ingredients very finely before mixing it all together!

-Chickpea Salad Wraps
+10-Minute Chickpea Salad Wraps

 Ingredients